QIWI-API/payments-docs/_merchant-form_en.html.md

 }
 ~~~

-To start payment with subsequent hold of funds on the customer card (two-step payment), send the following data in API  request [Payment](#payments):
+To start payment with subsequent hold of funds on the client card (two-step payment), send the following data in API request [Payment](#payments):

 * API access key;
 * amount of the payment;